-When you’re diagnosed with diabetes, you get access to your very own healthcare team.
+When you’re diagnosed with diabetes, you get access to your very own diabetes healthcare team.

 Diabetes affects different parts of the body, so you’ll need to see different healthcare professionals who specialise in different things.
 This could be a podiatrist, who’s an expert in feet and legs.
 Or an ophthalmologist – an eye doctor.

-Do you know what all your healthcare professionals are responsible for?
+What healthcare professionals are involved in diabetes care?
 Here we take you through all the professionals you might meet and what they specialise in.

 You’ll visit a diabetes clinic at least once a year, where you’ll meet lots of different healthcare professionals.
 It’s a time to ask questions about your diabetes and get your vital diabetes checks.
 Be prepared so you can make the most of your appointments.